Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Observed Failure Modes in Orchestration

 \paragraph{Routing–Attribution Misalignment.} Another common failure mode arises when relational importance diverges sharply from intrinsic importance.
-Some experts receive high incoming routing mass due to favorable interaction patterns or historical co-occurrence, despite exerting limited causal influence on the orchestrator's decision function.
+Some experts receive high incoming routing mass due to favorable interaction patterns or historical co-occurrence, despite exerting limited influence on the orchestrator's decision function.
 These experts appear important when inspecting routing statistics alone, but gradient-based attribution reveals that the orchestrator is largely insensitive to their internal representations.
 This misalignment leads to inefficient orchestration, where computation is expended on experts that do not materially shape decision outcomes, reducing both robustness and interpretability.
+A clear example of routing-attribution misalignment frequently manifests in code generation tasks like HumanEval.
+Given a prompt to implement a complex dynamic programming algorithm, the orchestrator correctly selects a highly capable expert as the initializer.
+This first expert outputs the complete, logically correct Python function.
+Instead of terminating the sequence, the orchestrator routes the generation to a high-temperature expert that merely appends redundant inline comments or generic print statements, such as adding ``\# End of function definition'' to the bottom of the script.
+This secondary expert might be invoked multiple times in a row, accumulating significant routing mass and appearing dominant in the transition logs.
+However, \texttt{INFORM}'s gradient attribution analysis reveals that the intrinsic influence is concentrated on the first expert's initial hidden states.
+The secondary expert dominates the relational routing statistics while contributing absolutely nothing to the functional correctness or the core logic of the generated code.